The potential function and ladder variables of a recurrent random walk on $\mathbb{Z}$ with infinite variance: Introduction

-(c)\, As another application of Theorem \ref{thm1.1} we shall consider the walk killed at the origin and observe that the killed walk distinguishes $+\infty$ and $-\infty$ if (and only if in a sense) either $E Z$ or $E \hat Z$ is finite, although its Martin compactification does not whenever $\sigma^2=\infty$ (see Section 6).
+(d)\, As another application of Theorem \ref{thm1.1} we shall consider the random walk conditioned never to visit the origin and observe that the conditional walk distinguishes $+\infty$ and $-\infty$ if and only if either $E Z$ or $E \hat Z$ is finite, although its Martin compactification does not whenever $\sigma^2=\infty$ (see Section 7).